Checkmarks and a trophy indicating a completed checklist that increases quality

 Link to relevant sites

 An article about fishing can’t go wrong linking to a web page or site about different kinds of fish.
-However, linking to a website about cars just because your friend asked you to (or someone pays you to) will only hurt your site.
+However, linking to a website about cars just because your friend asked you to will only hurt your fishing site.
 When you do link, make sure it matches the content on your page.

-Some content management systems (we’re looking at you, WordPress) automatically link your post images to an attachment page.
-Instead, make sure that the link surrounding the image links back to the post itself.
+Some content management systems (we’re looking at you, WordPress) often link your post images to an attachment page.
+If that’s not your intent, make sure the link surrounding the image points back to the post itself.
+You can also remove the link entirely if it’s posted on your own site.

 Only link to quality sites

 Relevance is only part of it.
 You’ve heard “birds of a feather flock together,” or “you are who you hang with.”
 The same is true for the sites you link to.
-The lower quality the sites are, the lower quality your site is perceived to be by visitors and search engines alike.
+Sending visitors to lower-quality sites can reduce trust, context, and user perception.
+Who you link to helps you build credibility.
+Choose carefully.

 Fix your broken Links

-Don’t just get a social account, make use of the additional real estate for your brand.
+Don’t just get a social account; make use of the additional real estate for your brand.
 Carefully fill out the profiles.
 Add information where you can.
-Add pictures on the profiles that allow it.
+Add pictures on the profiles that allow them.
 Add links when allowed.
-Make each social profile reads like a strong resume for your business.
+Make each social profile read like a strong resume for your business.

 Create local listings and citations